Helping You Care for Your Tires

 Properly maintained tires will give you a safer, more comfortable ride and a longer tread life.
+At Uniroyal®, we take pride in not only designing and manufacturing great tires, but also in educating our customers on how to care for them.

 You should always use the inflation recommended by the vehicle manufacturer.
 This information can be found in the owner's manual and often on a label located in the vehicle's doorjamb, inside the fuel hatch, or on the glove compartment door.